krzysztofreczek/go-structurizr/README.md

 ```

 ### View

+Similarly to the scraper, view may be instantiated in one of two ways:
+* from the code
+* from the YAML file

 In order to render scraped structure, you will need to instantiate and configure a view.
 View consists of: